 Eighth Grade Honors Integrated Science will focus on the same themes and objectives as traditional eighth grade science.
-In this course, students will be further challenged to discover and achieve through inquiry based learning activities such as asking questions and writing their own experimental procedures to find answers to those questions.
+In this course, students will be further challenged to discover and achieve through inquiry-based learning activities such as asking questions and writing their own experimental procedures to find answers to those questions.
 Students will also use a science journal throughout the year to record observations, inferences, experimental designs, and conclusions.
 Honors students may also be required to complete a science fair project (with the option of competing in the district science fair) and/or participate in Science Olympiad.
+A term project will need to be completed each term.
+Including and not limited to the STEM fair.
 Honors classes are self-selected; however, we recommend that you read the "Indicators of Success" handout to help in the selection process.